The quest for the GRAph Level autoEncoder (GRALE): Additionnal experiments

 We propose 2 different performance measures.
 On the one hand, we report the quality of reconstruction (on a test set) against the size of the data set (Figure \ref{fig:perf_vs_size}, left).
 On the other hand, we report the results achieved when the learned representation is applied to a downstream task.
 More precisely, we report the MAE observed when the learned representation is used for regression on the QM9 dataset (Figure \ref{fig:perf_vs_size}, right).\looseness=-1

 For the reconstruction accuracy, we observe overfitting for all datasets smaller than one million molecules.
 More interestingly, we observe that the performance on the downstream task is also highly dependent on the size of the pretraining dataset, as the performances keep improving past one million samples.
 Overall, it appears that this version of GRALE is able to leverage a very large molecular dataset.
-To apply GRALE to a different field, where pretraining datasets are smaller, it might require considering a different set of parameters of perhaps a more frugal architecture.
-For instance, the encoder and decoder could be replaced by the more lightweight baselines proposed in \ref{appendix:ablation}.
+Note that we also explore how a more frugal version of GRALE can be trained on smaller datasets in \ref{appendix:small_datasets}.